 What makes this ticket awesome?

 Now that you have all the information, let me share with you the real perks of using the Bayern Ticket:

 1. Travelling on a Bayern ticket from Munich to Salzburg is totally permissible.
 In fact, you can use it to visit Salzburg (or any station in Austria accessible by regional trains) from anywhere in Bavaria.
 (We saved over 200 Euros thanks to this ticket)

 2. The Bayern Ticket is not just meant for travel outside Munich.
 It covers all modes of transport required to explore Munich.
 What that means is that just this ticket is enough for you to visit all attractions within and outside Munich.

 3. Large families with lots of kids below 15 can celebrate.
-Parents or grandparents can take any number of their own children or own grandchildren on this ticket.
+Parents or grandparents can take any number of their own children or their own grandchildren on this ticket.
 (The limit of maximum 5 persons is waived off in such situations)

-4. The Bayern Ticket will not only let you use road transport in Munich, but you won’t have to pay for it even when you travel to major cities within Bavaria like Augsberg, Nuremburg, etc.
+4. The Bayern Ticket will not only let you use road transport in Munich, but you won’t have to pay for it even when you travel to major cities within Bavaria like Augsberg, Nuremberg, etc.